 At the occasion of the

-2017 Standards Forum to be held in Toronto, Canada from 16 to 19 October, I interviewed some SWIFT standards experts about the content of this year's programme.
-During the coming weeks, my posts will offer readers a sneak-preview of what people can expect
+2017 Standards Forum to be held at Sibos in Toronto, Canada from 16 to 19 October, I interviewed a number of SWIFT standards experts about the content of this year's programme.
+During the coming weeks, my posts will offer readers a sneak-preview of what

-In this first blog, I interviewed Stephen Lindsay, Head of Standards, and
+In this first post, I interviewed Stephen Lindsay, Head of Standards, and

 Patrik Neutjens, Head of Community Engagement, at SWIFT about the highlights and approach of this year's event.